ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/how-to/disable-caching.dotnet.markdown

-# Client API : Commands : How to disable caching?
+# Commands : How to disable caching?

 To disable caching in Commands use `DisableAllCaching` method.